Freedom Lane: A Stone’s Throw

 Created, written, & directed by Budgerigar Orville Bigelow

 Co-created by executive producer BluntSharpness

 Episode 3: A Stone’s Throw

-It’s a typical afternoon at Paulie’s Pizzeria on State ST in New Haven.
-Paulie is reading the paper in a booth while his nephew, Da’Quarius, cleans up to prove that he’s worthy of the pizzeria that will be his inheritance.
+It was typical afternoon at Paulie’s Pizza on State Street in New Haven.
+Paulie was reading the paper in a booth while his nephew, Da’Quarius, cleaned up to prove that he was worthy of the pizzeria that will be his inheritance someday.